nya3jp/tast/docs/writing_tests.md

 [ui.ChromeCrashNotLoggedIn] tests.
 Subpackages are described in more detail later in this document.

+<a name="import-bundle-subpackage"></a>

+Importing a subpackage is allowed only in the category package containing it;
+otherwise `repo upload` will fail with lint errors.

 [scoped at the package level]: https://golang.org/ref/spec#Declarations_and_scope
 [chromecrash]: https://chromium.googlesource.com/chromiumos/platform/tast-tests/+/master/src/chromiumos/tast/local/bundles/cros/ui/chromecrash/
 [ui.ChromeCrashLoggedIn]: https://chromium.googlesource.com/chromiumos/platform/tast-tests/+/master/src/chromiumos/tast/local/bundles/cros/ui/chrome_crash_logged_in.go